spyder-ide/spyder-docs/doc/variableexplorer.rst

 ===============
-Toolbar Options
+Toolbar Buttons
 ===============

 The Variable Explorer's toolbar includes several useful features that affect the entire namespace.
-For example, you can save the current session's data as a `.spydata` file, which can be loaded later to recover all the variables stored.
+For example, you can save the current session's data as a ``.spydata`` file, which can be loaded later to recover all the variables stored.

 .. image:: images/variable_explorer/variable-explorer-import-data.gif
    :align: center